Welcome to the Healeysport website

 This will be a 1 hour race in two heats of 30 minutes each over two days.
 Optional two-driver.
 No pit stop.

 For more information contact Joe Cox who leads HDI racing.
 To contact him, click here to email firstname.lastname@example.org or call the Healey Driver International Race Office on 01453 542087 or 07710 028163.
 To download a copy of the 2017 HDI regulations please click here or click on the Regulations tab in the HDI Racing menu above.
+To download a copy of the UK Driver entry form click here.

 The inaugural 2016 Bromyard Speed Festival, benefitted from beautiful weather last April and proved an outstanding success for all those involved in this dynamic new event.
 Over 5,000 spectators enjoyed the live activity on the street circuit specially created through Bromyard’s picturesque town centre.